 Students may, with the recommendation of the degree program, defer their initial start semester and year of admission.
-Requests for deferrals must be submitted by the start of the term of original admission.
+Requests for deferrals must be submitted by the last day to drop a class for session C for campus immersion students and the last day to drop a class for session B for ASU online students.
 Students who miss the deferral deadlines have the option to submit a petition for an enrollment exception for the original admit term.